thehunmonkgroup/jester/help/intro.md

 The main configuration gets loaded for all calls to Jester, while the profile configuration only gets loaded for the profile that Jester is currently running.

 One important thing to note about these configurations is that any variables in them are only processed once, when Jester initially loads.
-If you have variables that change throughout the course of the call, you'll need to put them in storage or in channel variables.]]
+If you have variables that change throughout the course of the call, you'll need to put them in storage or in channel variables.

--- intro -> help
-jester.help_map.intro.help = {}
-jester.help_map.intro.help.description_short = [[Basic layout of Jester's help system.]] jester.help_map.intro.help.description_long = [[Jester's help is implemented in the simple Lua structured data format of tables.
+## Basic layout of Jester's help system

+Jester's help is implemented in the simple Lua structured data format of tables.
 If you find accessing the help from the help system too tedious, the help files themselves are quite readable directly.

 The help system lives in two distinct areas:

   1. General help:
     These help files deal with most topics and are located at 'jester/help/*'
   2. Module help:
     Detailed help for modules and the actions they provide.
-They are located in 'jester/modules/[name]/help.lua'.]]
+They are located in 'jester/modules/[name]/help.lua'.

--- intro -> lua
-jester.help_map.intro.lua = {}
-jester.help_map.intro.lua.description_short = [[Brief Lua language tutorial.]]
+## Brief Lua language tutorial

-jester.help_map.intro.lua.description_long = [===[For a definitive explanation of the Lua language, the online Lua manual is the place to go:
+For a definitive explanation of the Lua language, the online Lua manual is the place to go:

   http://www.lua.org/manual/5.1